PMET-public/module-datainstall-graphql/README.md

     		page_layout
     		custom_design_id:custom_design
     		custom_design:custom_design_theme
+			requires{
+				id
+				identifier
+				name
+				type
 				}
     		}
     	}
+    }

 **cmsBlocks**: Use to create the `blocks.json` file.
-Include the block identifiers or Ids you want to include in the export. `content` will include the raw content, so any Page builder id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution
+Include the block identifiers or Ids you want to include in the export.

     query{
     	cmsBlocks(identifiers: ["ac_locations","ac_offers"]) {